-- Kennedy Commission addressed the need to implement diverse community participation and outreach in the Housing Element planning process.
-Recommendations include community participation at all stages of the planning process, promotion of various levels of engagement, creation of a Housing Element workgroup, and engagement with the most vulnerable community members.
-(See Appendix B, Summary of Public Input.) - Providence Community Health Investment encouraged the City Council to enact bold measures to increase the quality and quantity of affordable housing.
-Based on the results from their local community health needs assessment, the impact of stable housing is valuable for health and wellness.
-Providence encourages the City to increase affordable housing and leverage existing development opportunities to meet these goals.
-(Programs H-7, H-8, H-11, H-13, H-15, H-16, H-19, and H-20 and H-21) - Tapestry, a Unitarian Universality Congregation, encouraged the City to consider the housing needs of the homeless and those in the workforce.
+- or that might be interested in joint development projects, explore the potential to partner with a nonprofit organization to offer a program based on the Community Land Trust model, and conduct regular outreach to owners of properties in the land inventory and affordable housing developers in the City to ensure that housing is developed that is appropriate for identified income categories on identified sites. - Tapestry, a Unitarian Universality Congregation, encouraged the City to consider the housing needs of the homeless and those in the workforce.
 Tapestry would like the City to implement an inclusionary housing policy that would require 15 percent of units to be reserved as affordable, implement density-bonus incentives, identify sites to repurpose or rezone for housing, ease governmental constraints (streamline process and offer flexibility in development standards), and explore new financial resources for affordable housing.
-(Programs H-7, H-8, H-11, H-13, H-15, H-16, H-19, H-20 and H-21H-19 and H-20)

-• A group of concerned organizations on the development and planning of the Village at Laguna Hills (former mall redevelopment) submitted public comment.
+To meet these identified needs, the programs as described above to address the Providence Community Health Investment's concerns shall be implemented.
+(Programs H-7, H-8, H-11, H-13, H-15, H-16, H-19, H-20 and H-21) - A group of concerned organizations on the development and planning of the Village at Laguna Hills (former mall redevelopment) submitted public comment.
 The organizations, led by the Kennedy Commission, included Tapestry, a Unitarian Universality Congregation, Orange County United Way, People for Housing Orange County, CLUE (Clergy and Laity United for Economic Justice), Homeless Advocacy Team from League of Women Voters of Orange Coast, Welcoming Neighbors Home, Christ Community Church, Neighborhood Church Laguna Beach, Affordable Housing Clearinghouse and Interfaith Council of Greater Rancho Santa Margarita.
 The letter provided recommendations to increase the quality and quantity of attainable housing for those who live and work in Laguna Hills by increasing the number of units for extremely low-income and very low-income, prioritizing the production of all 225 units; increasing the total amount of affordable housing units, and updating the General Plan environmental impact report (EIR) with information on jobs/housing balance.
-(Programs H-7, H-8, H-11, H-13, H-15, H-16, H-19, H-20 and H-21H-19 and H-20)
+To meet these identified needs, the programs as described above to address the Providence Community Health Investment's concerns shall be implemented.
+(Programs H-7, H-8, H-11, H-13, H-15, H-16, H-19, H-20 and H-21)